the-waypoint/the-waypoint.github.io/_posts/2016-10-09-Back-to-the-Front-End.md

   * a relationship to another resource - `has_many :microposts`
   * requirements for data being received at the front-end -  `validates ... presence: true`
 * The model retrieves data from the database: SQL stuff is "bypassed" in Rails by using an Object Relational Mapper called ActiveRecord.
-* Remember that this retrieved data is all stored within the `@user` instance variable within the User controller - it's been a long ride hasn't it?
+* Remember that this retrieved data is all stored within the `@user` instance variable within the Users controller - it's been a long ride hasn't it?
 * The controller then gives the corresponding view access to this instance variable.
 Since the action within the controller was called `index`, an analogous name for the view is conventionally used - `index.html.erb`:

 {% highlight erb %}